choojs/choo-handbook/sup-choo.md

 # sup choo
 Hey there stranger, welcome to this workshop.
 My name is [yosh](https://twitter.com/yoshuawuyts), and I'll be your host for today.
 I'm super stoked for you to be here.
-I'm goinging ahead and assume `choo` (choo choo!) has piqued your interest, and you want to get started.
+I'm going to assume `choo` (choo choo!) has piqued your interest, and you want to get started.
 Let's do it!

 `choo` is a tiny little framework that tries to bridge the gap from prototyping